CCurl/r4/README.md

 # r4 - A stack-based VM/CPU with human-readable machine language

-r4 is an simple, minimal, and interactive environment where the source code IS the machine code.
+r4 is an interactive environment where the source code IS the machine code.
 There is no compilation in r4.

 ## What is r4?